changeworld/azure-docs.pl-pl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Komórkę kodu; Po uruchomieniu tej komórki tworzy wykres graficzny.
-Jeśli nie sprawdzić czas kreślenia pierwszy (i zamiast tego zobacz "Rozmiar rysunek 640 x 480 z osiami 1"), należy ponownie uruchomić komórkę.
+1. Komórka kodu; Po uruchomieniu ta komórka tworzy graficzny wykres.
+Jeśli nie widzisz wykresu po raz pierwszy (a zamiast tego Zobacz "rozmiar rysunku 640x480 z 1 osiami"), ponownie uruchom komórkę.

     ```python
     import matplotlib.pyplot as plt